Joe Agius: Personal life

-Agius married his long time girlfriend Harriette Pillbeam (AKA Hatchie) on 24 November 2021.
+Agius married his long time partner Harriette Pilbeam (AKA Hatchie) on 24 November 2021.
 The wedding ceremony was held at Graceland Wedding Chapel in Las Vegas, Nevada.

 Awards and nominations

 Queensland Music Awards

 The Queensland Music Awards (previously known as Q Song Awards) are annual awards celebrating Queensland, Australia's brightest emerging artists and established legends.
 They commenced in 2006.